ChrisCummins/srtime/README.md

 ## Features

-* Microsecond precision timing of programs.
+* Millisecond precision timing of programs.
 * User defined amount of time to collect results for (e.g. 60 seconds), or a minimum number of iterations to perform (e.g. 100).
 * Results can be displayed graphically using the `-g` flag.